 - Qualifications: Proprietary business assessment including revenues, growth, customer retention, and seasonality

 In addition, some short-term business lenders also charge origination fees, monthly maintenance fees, and fees for not using your line of credit.
 However, many of these fees can be waived if the credit line is large enough.
-Further, it is possible to find lenders like Fundbox that do not charge these fees.

 Pros & Cons of Small Business Lines of Credit With No Credit Check